mattermost/docs/source/developer/slash-commands.rst

 You can follow these general guidelines to set up a custom Mattermost slash command for your application.

 1 - First, go to **Main Menu > Integrations > Slash Commands**.
-If you don't have the **Integrations** option in your Main Menu, slash commands may not be enabled on your Mattermost server.
+If you don't have the **Integrations** option in your Main Menu, slash commands may not be enabled on your Mattermost server or may be disabled for non-admins.
 Enable them from **System Console > Integrations > Custom Integrations** or ask your System Administrator to do so.

 2 - Click **Add Slash Command** and add name and description for the command.